michaelnny/InstructLLaMA/README.md

 tensorboard --logdir=./logs
 ```

 It's very beneficial to monitor the generated samples during RL training.
-To do so, go to Tensorboard - Text, this works better if we enable MarkDown in Tensorboard.
+To do so, go to Tensorboard - Text, we can then check the prompt text, model generated response, and the corresponding scalar reward.
+This works better if we enable MarkDown in Tensorboard.

 # License

 This project is licensed under the MIT License (the "License")
 see the LICENSE file for details

-The LLaMA2 model weights are licensed for both researchers and commercial entities.
-For details, visit: https://github.com/facebookresearch/llama#license.
+For details about LLaMA2 model weights license, visit: https://github.com/facebookresearch/llama#license

 # Acknowledgments